AllenDowney/ThinkStats2/project1/report1.md

 According to the [Substance Abuse and Mental Health Data Archive's page on the NSDUH data set](https://www.datafiles.samhsa.gov/study-series/national-survey-drug-use-and-health-nsduh-nid13517),

-> "The National Survey on Drug Use and Health (NSDUH) series, formerly titled National Household Survey on Drug Abuse, is a major source of statistical information on the use of illicit drugs, alcohol, and tobacco and on mental health issues among members of the U.S. civilian, non-institutional population aged 12 or older.
+> "The National Survey on Drug Use and Health (NSDUH) series, formerly titled National Household Survey on Drug Abuse, is a major source of statistical information on the use of illicit drugs, alcohol, and tobacco and on mental health issues among U.S. civilians who are non-institutional population aged 12 or older.
 The survey tracks trends in specific substance use and mental illness measures and assesses the consequences of these conditions by examining mental and/or substance use disorders and treatment for these disorders."

 This data set can be used to identify the risk of populations abusing drugs and to find links between mental health and drug use.